bloomberg/pystack/README.md

 - 🧵 Shows if each thread currently holds the Python GIL, is waiting to acquire it, or is currently dropping it.
 - 🗑️ Shows if a thread is running a garbage collection cycle.
+- 🪆 Reports on multiple interpreters in the same process.
 - 🐍 Optionally shows native function calls, as well as Python ones.
 In this mode, PyStack prints the native stack trace (C/C++/Rust function calls), except that the calls to Python callables are replaced with frames showing the Python code being executed, instead of showing the internal C